Competing in a New Era of Innovation

 We tend to see history through the lens of inventions: Watt and his steam engine.
 Edison and his light bulb.
 Ford and his assembly line.
 Yet building a better mousetrap is never enough to truly change the world.
 Besides the need to identify a use case, build a learning curve and overcome switching costs, every new technology needs an ecosystem to truly drive the future.

 Ford’s automobiles needed the casting industry, roads and gas stations, which led to supermarkets, shopping malls and suburbs.
 Electricity needed secondary inventions, such as home appliances and radios, which created a market for skilled technicians.
+On the other hand, if your home appliances such as a boiler need repair, then you can check out a good service like Appliance Hunter to get the best help.
 It is often in the ecosystem, rather than the initial invention, where most of the value is produced.

 Today, we can see similar ecosystems beginning to form around emerging technologies.
 The journal Nature published an analysis which showed that over $450 million was invested in more than 50 quantum startups between 2012 and 2018, but only a handful are actually making quantum computers.
 The rest are helping to build out the ecosystem.